 Following those initial pioneering flights, the new breed of aviators tackled new and more significant challenges, hoping to set records.

-Following some tragic failures by others, balloonists Jean Pierre Blanchard and American John Jeffries became the first gas balloonists to cross the English Channel, traveling west to east along guided by the prevailing wind currents.
+Following some tragic failures by others, balloonists Jean Pierre Blanchard and American John Jeffries became the first gas balloonists to cross the English Channel, traveling west to east guided by the prevailing wind currents.

 Ballooning in the 19th Century